sanyaade-teachings/pippi/README.md

 [James McCartney](https://www.musicdsp.org/en/latest/Other/93-hermite-interpollation.html) for his implementation of hermite interpolation used in the `Wavetable` module and elsewhere.

-[guest](http://www.muffwiggler.com/forum/viewtopic.php?p=1586526#1586526) for their clever wavefolding implementation which the `Fold` osc is based on.

 [Starling Labs](https://starling.space/) for their zener diode softclip simulation and state variable filter implementation available in the `fx` module.

+[Jatin Chowdhury](https://ccrma.stanford.edu/~jatin/ComplexNonlinearities/Wavefolder.html) for their lovely sounding saturating feedback wavefolder.